ch-stark/gitops-rbac-example/blog.md

 ## RHACM Concepts for MultiCluster-Multitenancy

-In the following we are quickly describing some concepts and CR’s  of ACM which are relevant for the later implementation.
+In the following we are quickly describing some ACM concepts and objects which are relevant for the later implementation.

 ### ClusterSets

-Adds Clusters to certain groups.
-By default, the local cluster is part of default ClusterSet.
+This concept - which is also used within Submariner - adds Clusters to certain groups.
+By default, the local cluster is part of the default ClusterSet.
 One Cluster currently can only be part of a single ClusterSet.
 A Cluster must be part of a ClusterSet so that you can deploy to.
+We will explain this later.

 ### ManagedClusterSetBinding:

-Binds a namespace to a ClusterSet.
+A  ManagedClusterSetBinding binds a namespace to a ClusterSet.
 You can also bind a namespace to several ClusterSets by creating a binding for each ClusterSet

 ### Placement

-Placement looks for Managed-ClusterSet-Binding in a namespace.
+A Placement looks for ManagedClusterSetBinding in a namespace.

 You can either just use a label and it will deploy on all Clusters which are bound to the namespace and which match the condition.
 Or you can assign a ClusterSet to the Placement to ensure the Apps/Policies are only